MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

 ## Step 8: Protect the database with SQL Server Always On

-With the application database running on `SQLAOG1`, the Contoso admins can now protect it by using Always On availability groups.
+With the application database running on `SQLAOG1`, the Contoso admin can now protect it by using Always On availability groups.
 They configure SQL Server Always On by using SQL Server Management Studio and then assign a listener by using Windows clustering.

 ### Create an Always On availability group

-1. In SQL Server Management Studio, they select and hold (or right-click) **Always On High Availability** to start the **New Availability Group Wizard**.
+1. In SQL Server Management Studio, the admin selects and holds (or right-clicks) **Always On High Availability** to start the **New Availability Group Wizard**.
 1. In **Specify Options**, they name the availability group `SHAOG`.
 In **Select Databases**, they select the `SmartHotel360` database.

     ![Screenshot that shows the **Select Databases** pane.](./media/contoso-migration-rehost-vm-sql-ag/aog-1.png)